ndf-zz/remootio-adapter/util/hhconfig/README.md

 Multiple units can be programmed using the following
 steps:

-   - Open hhconfig utility and attach a serial adapter
+   - Open hhconfig utility, enter pin and attach a serial adapter
    - Read desired settings from a saved configuration file
    - For each unit to be updated:
      - Plug serial cable onto console port